Bini-jpeg/optlib/README.md

 # optlib - gradient-free optimizer library

-`optlib` has 14 derivative-free optimisation algorithms. it includes preprocessing, logging, visualisations, benchmarks and some demos.
+`optlib` has 14 optimisation algorithms. it includes preprocessing, logging, visualisations, benchmarks and some demos.
 I initially built it for specific tasks I had, but I decided to create a general mini library

 ---